The tropical $n$-gonal construction: Compatibility of the n -gonal construction and tropical abelian varieties

 Starting with $D \in \Div(K^2)$, we have

 in other words, the Poincar\'e dual of $\cyc[\Delta_K]$ is $c_1(\calL(D))$.
 Similarly, we treat the pullback $(k\times k)^*D$

-But now pullback of Cartier divisors commutes with taking the line bundle \cite[Proposition~3.15]{GrossShokrieh_homology} and that in turn commutes with the Chern class map by naturality.
+But now pullback of Cartier divisors commutes with taking the line bundle \cite[Proposition~3.15]{GrossShokrieh_homology} and that in turn commutes with the Chern class map \cite[Proposition~5.11]{GrossShokrieh_homology}.
 Hence the two interpretations of the pullback coincide.

 Let us now prove the formula that we claimed.
-Let $e$ be an edge of $K$ and consider the cell $e \times e \subseteq K \times K$.
+Let $e$ be an edge of $K$, which we identify with the interval $[0, \ell(e)]$, and consider the cell $e \times e \subseteq K \times K$.
 The diagonal of this cell is defined as a Cartier divisor by the piecewise affine (i.e. rational) function